 Do I need a backup besides my home battery?

-Can a standard home battery be used for off-grid?
+Can you use a standard home battery for off-grid?

-Yes, but for fully off-grid applications, larger systems are better suited.
+Yes, but larger systems are better suited for full off-grid applications.

-What happens when there is a shortage of energy in winter?
+What happens if there is a shortage of energy in winter?

-Then you need an emergency provision or you must still recharge via the grid.
+Then you need an emergency power supply or must recharge via the grid.

 Is off-grid living expensive?

-The initial investment is high, but energy costs are minimal afterwards.
+The initial investment is high, but energy costs are minimal afterward.

 Can I combine off-grid living with dynamic rates?